How do Decisions Emerge across Layers in Neural Models? Interpretation with Differentiable Masking: Conclusion

 \section{Conclusion}

-The recent developments in expressivity and efficacy of complex deep neural networks have come at the expense of interpretability.
-While systematically erasing inputs to determine how a model reacts leads to a neat interpretation, it comes with many issues such as an exponential computational time complexity and susceptibility to the hindsight bias: if a word can be dropped from the input, it does not necessary implies that it is not used by the model.
 We have introduced a new \textit{post hoc} interpretation method which learns to completely remove subsets of inputs or hidden states through masking.
 We circumvent an intractable search by learning an end-to-end differentiable prediction model.
-To circumvent the hindsight bias problem, we probe the model's hidden states at different depths and amortize predictions over the training set.

-We validate the faithfulness of \textsc{DiffMask} in a controlled artificial experiment pointing more clearly to some flaws of other attribution methods. \textsc{DiffMask} without amortization was also shown to approximate erasure well in a real task (SST) and to outperform REINFORCE in doing so both in terms of performance and stability across runs.
-Having established that \textsc{DiffMask} can be trusted, we used it to study BERT-based models on sentiment classification and question answering.
-Our method sheds light on what different layers `know' about the input and where information about the prediction is stored in different layers.
+To overcome the hindsight bias problem, we probe the model's hidden states at different depths and amortize predictions over the training set.
+Faithfulness is validated in a controlled experiment pointing more clearly to some flaws of other attribution methods.
+We used our method to study BERT-based models on sentiment classification and question answering. \textsc{DiffMask} sheds light on what different layers `know' about the input and where information about the prediction is stored in different layers.